Ten organizations working with 2,000 brands join forces to protect workers

 Workers need relief funds

 The group calls on governments in garment producing countries to protect the income and health of workers and support employers.
 ‘Factories must ensure on-time payment of salaries to workers who remain actively employed’, they write.
 If facilities have to close temporarily, the coalition believes that the top priority for all stakeholders should be supporting workers, either directly or in helping them access finances to bridge this period in which they cannot work.
-The coalition also urges governments of garment importing countries and multilateral organisations to act.
-Next to supporting brands and retailers, these governments and organisations should offer relief funds for the people who make our clothes.
+The coalition also urges governments of garment importing countries and multilateral organizations to act.
+Next to supporting brands and retailers, these governments and organizations should offer relief funds for the people who make our clothes.

 The organizations, seven of which represent close to 2,000 garment brands and retailers, understand that garment companies are facing extremely difficult times.
 Despite this, they ask them to continue to conduct business responsibly.
 The statement includes a list of crucial points that garment brands worldwide should uphold.
 This includes:

 - working with factories on safety measures to limit the risk of infection;

 - payment of completed orders and orders in progress;